Kosher airline meal: History

 Kosher airline meals started appearing as an option in the 1960s for Orthodox Jewish travelers.

 Issues

 Airlines have sometimes been subject to criticism due to their failure to provide kosher meals.
 American Airlines was fined by a Brazilian court in January 2022 for failing to serve kosher meals on several flights.
-Air France provided a family with a meal which was labeled as kosher despite not being kosher in February 2025.
+Air France provided a Jewish family with a meal which was labeled as kosher despite not being kosher in February 2025.

+Airline employees who harbor antisemitic views sometimes leave antisemitic messages on the labels of Kosher meals.

 Sometimes, dairy and meat foods are mixed by airline employees unaware of the kashrut guideline prohibiting such mixtures, or dairy is served too soon after a meat meal.
 On Passover, meals containing chametz (bread which has leavened beyond 18 minutes) are sometimes served by mistake.